bobbyiliev/101-linux-commands-ebook/ebook/en/content/006-the-pwd-command.md

 Tip:

-You can also check this by priting out the `$PWD` variable:
+You can also check this by printing out the `$PWD` variable:

 ```
 echo $PWD